SOS Children's Village Tuxtla Gutiérrez

 A little girl in Tuxtla Gutiérrez (photo: A. Gabriel)

 Tuxtla Gutiérrez is the capital of Chiapas State and has a population of over 550,000.
-The state of Chiapas, whose population consists to a large part of rural indigenous minorities, has historically been one of the poorest in Mexico, with much of the land in the hands of a few large estate owners
+The state of Chiapas, whose population consists of a large part of rural indigenous minorities, has historically been one of the most under pressured people in Mexico, with much of the land in the hands of a few large estate owners

 The high rates of poverty and social exclusion in Chiapas led to an armed popular uprising by the Zapatista Army of National Liberation which began in 1994.
 Their – now generally non-violent – struggle aims to improve living conditions for the indigenous population in the country, especially as regards land rights and control of resources.
 Their demand is that natural resources should benefit the people of Chiapas more directl